hyperledger/fabric/docs/source/gateway.md

 - Receive **chaincode events**.
 This will allow client applications to respond to events that are emitted by a smart contract function when a transaction is committed to the ledger.

 The gateway SDKs combine the Endorse/Submit/CommitStatus actions into a single blocking **SubmitTransaction** function to support transaction submission with a single line of code.
-Alternatively, the individual actions can be invoked to support flexible application patterns.
+Alternatively, the individual actions can be invoked.

 ## Software Development Kits (SDKs)

-The Gateway and its SDKs are designed to allow you, as a client application developer, to concentrate on the *business logic* of your application without having to concern yourself with the *infrastructure logic* associated with a Fabric network.
+Fabric Gateway and its SDKs are designed to allow you, as a client application developer, to concentrate on the *business logic* of your application without having to concern yourself with the *infrastructure logic* associated with a Fabric network.
 As such, the APIs provide logical abstractions such as *organization* and *contract* rather than operational abstractions such as *peer* and *chaincode*.
-[Side note - clearly an admin API would want to expose these operational abstractions, but this is *not* an admin API].
+(The Fabric Gateway API is not a system admin API which would expose these operational abstractions.)

 Hyperledger Fabric currently supports client application development in three languages: